 During that time, could you be kind and encouraging to yourself, assessing your progress only monthly?

-n the meantime, could you maintain a belief in your ability to reach the next mile marker?
+In the meantime, could you maintain faith in your ability to reach the next milestone?

 Can you start by simply wondering what your three secret dreams truly are?